 Which dramas will win a Prix Bohemia Radio Award?
 Five experts will decide

-A sound engineer, a director, and two winners of prestigious awards for radio projects.
-These are the five members of the international jury that will decide which of this year’s drama entries will bring home a Prix Bohemia Radio award.
+An artist, directors and a musician.
+These are the five members of the international jury that will decide which of this year’s drama entries wil bring home a Prix Bohemia Radio award.

-A grand total of twenty jurors will be deciding the winners of the 37th annual Prix Bohemia Radio festival awards.
-Five national and international radio professionals will sit on each of the juries for the documentary, drama, reportage, and multimedia categories and decide which works will reach the main competition.
+A grand total of twenty one jurors will be deciding the winners of the 38th annual Prix Bohemia Radio festival awards.
+Many national and international radio professionals will sit on each of the juries for the documentary, drama, reportage, and podcast categories and decide which works will reach the main competition.